ibm-cloud-docs/vmwaresolutions/archiref/vcscontent/vcscontent-addmidware.md

 Todd starts with Db2 because they're already using Db2 and can dedicate a container-based Db2 for each solution.

-Since Todd prepared ICP, he already has his pod security policy defined.
+Since Todd prepared {{site.data.keyword.icpfull_notm}}, he already has his pod security policy defined.
 Todd can focus on creating a docker image pull secret:

 `kubectl create secret docker-registry db2dockerregistry --docker-username=dockeruser